Table Of Contents

 - NEUTROGENA® Beach Defense® sunscreen

 - NEUTROGENA® Ultra Sheer® sunscreen

-"Internal testing identified low levels of benzene in some samples of the products," FDA said.
-"While benzene is not an ingredient in any of our sunscreen products, it was detected in some samples of the impacted aerosol sunscreen finished products.
-We are investigating the cause of this issue, which is limited to certain aerosol sunscreen and after sun care products."
+“Internal testing identified low levels of benzene in some samples of the products,” FDA said.
+“While benzene is not an ingredient in any of our aerosol sunscreen products, it was detected in some samples of the impacted aerosol sunscreen finished products.
+We are investigating the cause of this sunscreen recall, which is limited to certain aerosol sunscreen and after sun care products.”

-The recalled sunscreen is packaged in aerosol cans and was distributed nationwide through a variety of retail channels.
+The sunscreen recall products are packaged in aerosol cans and were distributed nationwide through a variety of retail channels.

 If you purchased any Neutrogena sunscreen or Aveeno sunscreen products that are affected by this recall, you should stop using them immediately and contact JJCI Consumer Care Center with questions or to request a refund.